Brown Bear rescue

 Our incredible supporters helped us raise enough money to rescue Fluff and Scruff, and bring them 1600 miles by truck and ferry to their new woodland home.

-Our rehabilitation efforts are about encouraging natural behaviours, and never have our efforts been so rewarding.
+Our rehabilitation efforts are about encouraging natural behaviours, and never have our efforts been so rewarding as when these siblings went into torpor for the first time in 2017.

 The rescue and care of brown bears is an expensive and challenging endeavour, but we are driven forward by love and commitment to our bears.
 We would not be able to do this vital work without support and donations from the public.